cabcode-id/cmr-lvef-estimation/readme.md

-# 📌Cardiac MRI Left Ventricular Ejection Fraction Estimation
+# 📌Cardiac MRI 3D Ejection Fraction Estimation

-This project focuses on estimating the Left Ventricular Ejection Fraction (LVEF) from Cardiac MRI images using machine learning techniques.
+This project focuses on estimating the Ejection Fraction (EF) from Cardiac MRI images using 3D U-Net and MONAI.

 ## Project Structure